-Friends Are Kind and Act As a Positive Influence in Your Life
+Friends Are Kind and Act as a Positive Influence in Your Life

-It should go without saying that real friends make you feel good, as opposed to bring you down.
+It should go without saying that real friends make you feel good, as opposed to bringing you down.
 People who are genuinely your friend put your relationship above being right or trying to feel superior.
 If someone constantly puts you down, he or she is not a real friend.

-However, people have bad days and act imperfect, so there are times when a true friend will be negative or hurt your feelings.
+However, people have bad days and act imperfectly, so there are times when a true friend will be negative or hurt your feelings.
 The way to determine if they are really a friend (as opposed to something more negative like a frenemy) is to look at the whole of your relationship.
 Don't look at moments alone, but consider:

 - How does this person make you feel when you're with them?